Financial Businesses Need Professional Translators Too

 International financial transactions might include any of the following, just to mention few of them:

 - Financial statements.

 - Income statements.

 - SEC-required reports.

-Because these are international transactions which might transcend language borders, it is vital that these transactions are translated correctly by translators who specialise in translation services to financial businesses.
+Because these are international transactions that might transcend language borders, it is vital that these transactions are translated correctly by translators who specialize in translation services to financial businesses.
 These translators need to have a good working knowledge of the specific financial business yours is and the range of legal and financial terms that are used in the base language and the other languages where business is transacted.